Josh Wardle: Wordle

-MSCHF
+After Wordle

 From December 2021 to May 2023, Wardle worked as a software engineer at Brooklyn-based art collective MSCHF.

-Powerlanguage and Gremco Industries

 Since May 2023, Wardle has worked as a freelance creative consultant and game designer through his company Powerlanguage.
 In July 2024, he gave a presentation at the Figma Config conference that introduced him as an artist and software engineer at Gremco Industries.

+In 2026, Wardle released a new game called Parseword based on cryptic crosswords.
+He described the game as a "gradual on-ramp" for those new to them.